tonybalde/Odin-Tic-Tac-Toe/README.md

-# Odin-Tic-Tac-Toe
- Odin Tic Tac Toe Projec
+# Tic Tac Toe

+## The Odin Project JS Path Challenge

+# I used the code from "codingwithrobz" and made some tweaks